Kennethnovikov100/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 Then, break down larger projects into smaller, manageable tasks.
 By doing this, you can better track your progress and make adjustments as needed.

 Remember to take breaks throughout the day to avoid burnout and maintain your focus.
 Use tools like task managers, calendars, or lists to keep track of your tasks for the week or day.
 These tools can help remind you of deadlines and ensure that you stay on track.
 Finally, don't be afraid to ask for help or advice from others in the industry.
 They have likely encountered similar challenges and can offer valuable insights.

+# 2023-12-01
+- "Premature optimization is the root of all evil" - Donald Knuth.

+This quote emphasizes the importance of avoiding unnecessary optimization early in the development process, as it can lead to complex and hard-to-maintain code.
+It's better to write clear and simple code first, and then optimize only if and when necessary, based on profiling and performance measurements.